Shaun Ellis: New York Jets (2000–2010)

-On December 14, 2008, in a home game against their AFC East divisional rival Buffalo Bills, Ellis recovered a fumble from quarterback J. P. Losman and ran it for a touchdown in the final two minutes, giving the Jets the lead and the eventual 31-27 win.
+In Week 11 of the 2007 season, Ellis earned AFC Defensive Player of the Week against the Pittsburgh Steelers.
+He had two sacks, one forced fumble, and a fumble recovery in the 19–16 win.
+In the 2007 season, Ellis had five sacks, 49 total tackles (33 solo), and one forced fumble in 16 games and starts.

-On December 23, 2008, Ellis was fined $10,000 for tossing snow at opposing fans when the Jets played the Seattle Seahawks at Qwest Field the previous Sunday.
+In Week 15 of the 2008 season, in a home game against their AFC East divisional rival Buffalo Bills, Ellis recovered a fumble from quarterback J. P. Losman and ran it for a touchdown in the final two minutes, giving the Jets the lead and the eventual 31–27 win.
+On December 23, Ellis was fined $10,000 for tossing snow at opposing fans when the Jets played the Seattle Seahawks at Qwest Field the previous Sunday.
 Ellis claimed that it was "all in good fun."
+He finished the 2008 season with eight sacks, 60 total tackles (41 solo), and two forced fumbles.

 In 2009, Ellis became the longest tenured player on the Jets roster.
 Under new head coach Rex Ryan, Ellis helped lead the Jets to the postseason where the Jets made the AFC Championship for the first time in 11 years but lost to the Indianapolis Colts by a score of 30–17.
+He finished the 2009 season with 6.5 sacks, 53 total tackles (35 solo), one pass defended, and one forced fumble.
+He earned a second career Pro Bowl nomination for his performance in the 2009 season.
+He was a replacement for Indianapolis Colts defensive end Robert Mathis, who was playing in the Super Bowl.

-Ellis helped lead the Jets to the AFC Championship for the second consecutive season in 2010 as they lost to the Pittsburgh Steelers by a score of 24-19.
-On January 26, 2010, Ellis was named to the 2010 Pro Bowl as a replacement for Indianapolis Colts defensive end Robert Mathis.
+In the 2010 season, Ellis finished with 4.5 sacks, 36 total tackles, one pass defended, and one forced fumble in 15 games and starts.
+Ellis had two sacks in the Divisional Round victory over the New England Patriots.
+The Jets advanced to the AFC Championship for the second consecutive season in 2010.
+The team lost to the Pittsburgh Steelers by a score of 24–19.

 New England Patriots (2011)

 Ellis signed with the New England Patriots on August 7, 2011, ending his 11-year tenure with the New York Jets.
 During the 2011 season, Ellis played in 14 games with 14 total tackles and one sack.
-The Patriots would finish the regular season with a 13-3 record and advanced to Super Bowl XLVI, which was Ellis's first career trip to the Super Bowl.
+The Patriots finished the regular season with a 13–3 record and advanced to Super Bowl XLVI, which was Ellis's first career trip to the Super Bowl.
 The Patriots lost to the Giants by a score of 21–17.
-Ellis was released by the Patriots after the 2011 season ended.
+Ellis was not re-signed by the Patriots following the season.

 Free agency and retirement

-Ellis spent most of the 2012 season on free agency and eventually announced his retirement from professional football.
+Ellis spent most of the 2012 season on free agency and eventually retired from professional football.